SNHU-CS/CS-330/module02/mod2_tutorials.md

 ### How to Store a Second Attribute in the same VBO

-The _Vertex Buffer Objects_ store vertex data in the GPU.
-So far we have stored only the location, but we are going to change that to store also a different color for each one of the vertices.
+The _Vertex Buffer Objects_ stores vertex data in the GPU.
+So far we have stored only the location, but we are going to change that to also store a different color for each one of the vertices.

 In function `UCreateMesh` we update the array with vertex info to include a color for each vertex